-Abby: Pregnant teen needs support and guidance, not rejection
+Abby: Pregnant teen needs support, not rejection

 Dear Abby: My best friend from school is pregnant.
 Her baby’s father is practically nonexistent, and she has no other friends besides me and one other person.
 I am the only one, so far, who knows about her pregnancy.
 She hasn’t told her dad and her grandparents because she’s scared they’ll kick her out.
 She has nowhere to go.
 My parents have told me to cut her off.
 What should I do?